SnapHR/php-tech-test/README.md

-# Tech excercise for CQRS and Event Sourcing
+# Tech exercise for CQRS and Event Sourcing

 ## Scenario
 We want to buy an iPhone X, and we are saving our spare money to do so.
 We have a box at home where we put our spare change every day and need a way to track this (in a geek way).